Reading

 How do we make sure children make progress?

-• Phonics is taught from Nursery to Year 1, following the Little Wandle progression to ensure a systematic approach.
-Phonics lessons in Foundation and Year 1 follow the same sequence of teach, practise, revise, review and apply.
-Planning includes assessment for the graphemes taught.
+• Phonics is taught from Nursery to Year 1, following the Read Write Inc progression to ensure a systematic approach.
 Phonics is continually assessed to identify gaps which are addressed the same day.

 • In Foundation, Year 1 each class has a daily dedicated phonics session.